hadley/r-python/README.md

 ## Google trends

 Looking at [google trends data](http://www.google.com/trends/explore#q=r%20tutorial%2C%20python%20tutorial&cmpt=q) for people searching for language tutorials, both languages are relatively flat.
 Growth in searches for R tutorials is relatively flat, perhaps with a slight increases, while growth for python searches has been considerably more variable over time.

+## Other ideas

+* Look at use of mailing lists.
+Is there a pydata specific mailing list?
+* Compare twitter hashtags: rstats, python, pydata?
+* Compare package downloads?